An Artist’s Tips for Scheduling Social Media Posts

 Personally, I post between 7 AM and 9 AM Eastern almost every morning.
 That time of day works for me because it’s when I have time to engage on social media (like adding a post to my story).
 My audience already expects me to be there because I am consistent about the timing, and I find posting earlier in the day allows for me to capture people scrolling during their lunch hour or throughout the day, since Instagram’s algorithm isn’t strictly chronological.

 That’s it!
 You’re ready to start scheduling social media as a strategic step to market your art.
 If you want a cheat sheet on image ideas and more ideas for caption sandwiches, I created a freebie over on my website that you can download!
-Then, we can hang out over on Instagram!
+And if you’re looking to dig in to even more social media and content marketing, check out my course Surface Design Marketing: Creating Content to Grow Your Business, which will help you customize a strategy for your social media and marketing efforts that works for you!

 Written by Leah Keggi